 How to Achieve Your Goals Without Needing to Rely on Willpower

 Think about the word ‘willpower’ and what it means.
 ‘Willpower’ refers to your ability to will yourself to do something or to stop yourself from doing something that, though tempting, may not be that good for you (think excessive amounts of chocolate, potato chips, fried foods, or whatever your “vice” is).
-Willpowering your way to a goal requires that you tune out your natural desires and mentally decide and act on what you should be doing instead.
-But here’s the kicker: As emotional beings with wants and desires, we can't simply suppress and out fight our desires from existence.
+Trying to force ourselves toward goals through sheer self-control often means battling against habits, desires, emotional patterns, exhaustion, overwhelm, or environments that are working against us.
+But as emotional beings with wants and desires, we can't simply suppress and out fight our desires from existence.
 If you want to be successful in accomplishing your goals, rather than being successful one day and unsuccessful the next, relying on willpower alone isn’t going to do it.

 We’ve known for years that knowing is not the same as doing.
 So many of us know what’s good for us but we don't do it.
 So many of us talk about doing it and never actually do it.
 We say we value this and believe in that but when it comes to it, our actions and life choices rarely reflect those values and beliefs.
-Is it because we’re incapable and dishonest human beings?
-Nope.
-Not at all.
-It’s for one reason and one reason only: A majority of our actions don’t operate from conscious intention; they operate from mental habits or shortcuts that your brain has created to prevent you from having to make decisions all of the time.
+Does that mean we’re lazy, incapable, weak, or lacking integrity?
+Usually not.
+It’s just that much of human behavior operates through patterns, habits, routines, nervous system conditioning, and automatic responses rather than through conscious intention alone.

 These shortcuts or automatic behaviors that we each have help us preserve energy and that’s precisely why they exist.
-And all would be fine and dandy if these shortcuts were all positive shortcuts.
-But they aren’t!
-Our brain’s shortcuts can be good ones or they can be bad ones.
+And we would have no problem with it if these shortcuts were all positive shortcuts.
+But they aren’t… Our brain’s shortcuts can be supportive ones or they can be non-supportive ones.
 What accomplishing our goals all comes down to, then, is learning how to work with these shortcuts or automatic behaviors that our brain creates to help our brain create positive ones that help us become more of who we want to be rather than negative ones that take us further and further away from it.

 How can you help your brain create positive shortcuts?